Brooklyn–Queens Day

 Brooklyn–Queens Day, also sometimes called Welcome Back to Brooklyn Day, Kids Day and Rally Day, was a public school holiday observed in the New York City boroughs of Brooklyn and Queens.
-In the New York City Department of Education's 2005 contract with the United Federation of Teachers the holiday became citywide, giving all school children the day off but requiring all city school teachers to participate in a professional development day.
-New York public schools no longer observe it, with it last observed with a day off in 2023.

 History

 Newspaper publisher Robert Raikes established the first Sunday school to help children living in the slums of Gloucester.
 The school operated on Sunday, the only day the children could attend because many of them worked in factories the rest of the week.
 Thirty years later, there were 500,000 children enrolled in Sunday schools in Britain, and Sunday schools had been established elsewhere in Europe and North America.

 Brooklyn held the first annual parade of Sunday schools on June 26, 1838.
 In the early 1860s, the New York State Legislature authorized Anniversary Day as a school holiday in Brooklyn, although banks remained open.
 Anniversary Day was first celebrated on May 28, 1861, on the 32nd anniversary of the founding of the Sunday School Union, a powerful Protestant organization.
 The law set the first Thursday in June as the day for future holidays.

 In 1898, when the City of Brooklyn was consolidated into the City of Greater New York, the New York City Board of Education would not recognize Anniversary Day.
 After vociferous protest, the Board reversed its decision in 1902.
 In 1905, a law was passed to reestablish the holiday and close schools in Brooklyn on the Thursday of the week following Memorial Day in order to celebrate "the founding of the Sunday school movement in Brooklyn".
 After Queens held its first Sunday School Association Day Parade in 1910, schools in Queens began closing on the holiday as of 1911.
 The name of the holiday was later changed to Brooklyn Day, and then, in 1959, in response to lobbying for the expansion of the holiday to Queens by the Queens Federation of Churches, it was changed again to Brooklyn–Queens Day, and the day of the celebration was moved to the weekend.